TomBosmans/table_object/README.md

 ```
 #### Table
 * `.default_path`: if table has a default path this will be used for all columns, unless they have a path assigned.
 * `.model_class`: by default this will try to guess the model class based on the table name by removing the "Table" substring.
+UserTable => User
 * `.default_path`: this path will be filled in all columns of the table by default. can be overridden by given your column a path.
 * `.column`: Will create a column object for the table.
 * `.table_action`: Will create action object for the table.
 This are actions that have to do with the table as a whole.
 New, Export, ...
 * `.resource_action`: Will create action object for the table. this are actions that have to do with the resource.
 Edit, Show, Destroy
 * The type on a column, if not given, is filled in by default based on db info.
 This uses `model_class`.
-* `#table_name`: by default this is the table class name in snakecase, but can be set.
+* `#name`: by default this is the table class name in snakecase, but can be set.
 * `#resources`: This is what you pass in the table. this can be collection of users, books, movies,...

 #### Column